Ultimate Forza Horizon 4 Best Drift Car Guide

 Best Drift Cars in Forza Horizon 4

-With over 700 cars in FH4, it can often become a real challenge to choose which car is going to be the ideal choice when it comes to drifting, so we’ve shortlisted some of our favorites.
+With a huge selection of over over 700 cars in FH4, it can often become a real challenge to choose which car is going to be the ideal choice when it comes to drifting, so we’ve shortlisted some of our favorites.

-Sure, we do not doubt that we’ve missed off some great cars, and thanks to Forzas’ ability to carry out RWD conversions, this provides an endless selection of possibilities when it comes to picking an ideal option.
+Sure, we do not doubt that we’ve missed off some great cars, and thanks to Forzas’ ability to carry out RWD conversions, this provides an endless selection of possibilities when it comes to picking an ideal option, allowing you to transform the least likely vehicles into the perfect drifter.

 We’ve spent many hours testing out these options, and we can guarantee that there’s a perfect platform for beginners, right the way through to advanced drifters.